ComputationalRadiationPhysics/liFFT/README.md

 1. FFTW
 2. CuFFT

-For convenience it also contains a generic interface on top of libTiff to read and write to the following sorts of Tiff images:
+For convenience it also contains a generic interface on top of libTIFF to read and write to the following sorts of Tiff images:

 1. 24Bit RGB
 2. 32Bit ARGB